 However a tetrahedral molecule requires 4 atoms around the

-central atom.
-In this case there are only 3 hydrogen
+central atom but in the example above using ammonia there are only 3 hydrogen

 lone pair or